dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

 - <xref:System.Windows.Forms.TextRenderer?displayProperty=fullName>

-  Support added for <xref:System.ReadOnlySpan%601> types to enhance performance of rendering text.
+  Support added for <xref:System.ReadOnlySpan%601> to enhance performance of rendering text.

 ## See also